Jennycbx/Polymorphism_Composition_Quiz/polymorphism_composition_homework/polymorphism_composition_quiz.md

 You can reuse code, if you use composition you can achieve multiple inheritances.

 10. When using composition, when an object is destroyed, what happens to all the objects it is composed of?
-They are still available.
+They are destroyed.

 11. When using aggregation, when an object is destroyed, what happens to all the objects it is composed of?
-They are destroyed as wel.
+They are still available